DeadSuperHero/ActionWheel/README.md

 # ActionWheel
+_Note: This tempalte is designed for AGS 3.5.0_

-ActionWheel is an open source game template for Adventure Game Studio.
+ActionWheel is an open source game template for [Adventure Game Studio](https://adventuregamestudio.co.uk).
 The goal of this design project is three things:

 1. **Visual Simplicity** - in point-and-click adventure games, it's sometimes easy to end up in a situation where the game UI elements take up way too much space.